JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 ### Inspecting the legacy application object

-With the identifier in hand, I inspected the application object for configuration and any metadata written during the incident.
+With the identifier in hand, I inspected the application object for configuration and for any properties carrying values beyond a default registration.

 ```powershell
 az ad app show `